cowex-demo/codex-demo.github.io/docs/index.md

 ## Overview

+Presented below, in the form of a mind map, is our conception of a core platform for operating a fintech in the initial phase.

 ```mermaid
 %%{ init: {'theme': 'base'} }%%
 %%{ init:{'themeCSS':'path { fill: #ffee57 !important; stroke: #b8a500; }; rect { fill: #ffee57 !important; stroke: #b8a500; }; .edge { stroke: #ffee57  !important; }; line { stroke: #b8a500  !important; }; '} }%%